Daboecia cantabrica - P12

 Care

-In harsh locations, sun protection is only recommended in case of frost.
+In harsh locations, sun protection is only recommended in the event of frost.

 Flower

-The pink, bell-shaped flowers appear in clusters from June to October.
-They grow to about 1 cm in size.
+The pink, bell-shaped flowers of the St Dabeoc's heath appear in clusters from June to October.
+These grow to about 1 cm in size.

 Use